MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 2. Open [`localhost:8000`](http://localhost:8000) in your browser (with MetaMask Flask installed).

-3. Select **Connect**, and accept the permission request.
+3. Select **Connect** and accept the permission request.

 4. After connecting, you're prompted to install the Snap with the **Fetch and display transaction insights** and **Access the Ethereum provider** permissions.
-    Select **Approve & install**.
+    Select **Approve** > **Install**.

 5. From MetaMask Flask, create a new testnet ETH transfer.
    You can set up multiple accounts to transfer between your accounts.

-6. On the confirmation window, switch to the tab named **TYPESCRIPT EXAMPLE SNAP**.
+6. In the confirmation window, switch to the tab named **TYPESCRIPT EXAMPLE SNAP**.
    Switching to the tab activates the [`onTransaction`](../../reference/entry-points.md#ontransaction) entry point of your Snap and displays the percentage of gas fees in the transaction insights UI:

 <p align="center">
 <img src={require('../../assets/transaction-insights.png').default} alt="Transaction insights UI" style={{border: '1px solid gray'}} />